-A professor at the Lebanese University and visiting professor at the Panthéon-Assas University in Paris, Comair-Obeid has given arbitration training to lawyers and judges across the Middle East.
+A professor at the Lebanese University and visiting professor at the Paris-Panthéon-Assas University, Comair-Obeid has given arbitration training to lawyers and judges across the Middle East.
 Indeed, she has claimed responsibility for “an arbitration awareness campaign” across the country and the rise in undergraduate conferences devoted to the field.

-She has also played an active role in the international arbitration community, serving on the board of Cairo’s centre for arbitration and as vice chair of the IBA Arbitration Committee.
+She has also played an active role in the international arbitration community, serving on the board of Cairo’s arbitration centre and as vice chair of the IBA arbitration committee.
 She became president of the Chartered Institute of Arbitrators in 2017 – the first woman from the Middle East to take on the role.
-She was elected an associate member of 3 Verulam Buildings in 2019, and in 2022 joined ICCA’s governing board.
+She is also an associate member of 3 Verulam Buildings in London and joined ICCA’s governing board in 2022.

-Nayla is no longer the only Obeid on the scene.
-Her son Ziad joined the firm in 2011 after training as a civil engineer and practising at Freshfields Bruckhaus Deringer in Paris and Dubai.
+Comair-Obeid is not the only Obeid on the scene.
+Her son Ziad Obeid joined the firm in 2011 after training as a civil engineer and practising at Freshfields Bruckhaus Deringer in Paris and Dubai.
 A managing partner and chair of the CIArb Lebanon Branch, he specialises in construction disputes.
-Daughter Zeina was promoted to partner in 2020.
+Daughter Zeina Obeid was promoted to partner in 2020.

 The firm expanded its horizons in 2021, opening offices in Paris and Dubai.
-Zeina leads the Paris team, which also features recent hire Gerhardt Will, who joined the firm as senior counsel after working as general counsel at French multinational Areva.
+Zeina Obeid anchors the Paris team, which also features recent hire Gerhardt Will, who joined the firm as senior counsel after working as general counsel at French multinational AREVA.
 Bryan Dayton arrived as partner from Freshfields Bruckhaus Deringer to run the Dubai team.

 Who uses it?